 - Costs: some courses will have additional costs for things like uniform and equipment so make sure you ask.

 A LevelsA Levels are generally studied over two years and are split into two parts.
 The first year is known as the AS Level, with external assessment at the end.
 You then move onto the A2 Level in the second year, with more exams to gain the full A Level Award.
-We’ve got nearly 50 subjects, from the more traditional to the niche.
+We offer around 40 A Level subjects at our Gorseinon campus.